-The law requires the Company's auditor, BDO, to audit certain of the disclosures provided.
+The law requires the Company's auditor, BDO, to audit The law requires the Company's auditor, BDO, to audit certain of the disclosures provided.
 Where disclosures have been audited, they are indicated as such.
-The Auditor's opinion is included in the Independent Auditor's Report on pages 60 to 65.
+The Auditor's opinion is included in the Independent Auditor's Report on pages 67 to 74.

-An ordinary resolution to approve the Directors' Remuneration Report will be proposed at the forthcoming AGM on 1 February 2023.
+An ordinary resolution to approve the Directors' Remuneration Report will be proposed at the forthcoming AGM on 5 March 2024.

-Annual statement from the Chairman of the Management Engagement and Remuneration Committee
+Annual statement from the Chair of the Management Engagement and Remuneration Committee

-The Management Engagement and Remuneration Committee is chaired by Mr Farazmand and comprises all the Directors of the Company, whose names are set out on page 40 of the Directors' Report.
+The Management Engagement and Remuneration Committee is chaired by Mr Farazmand and comprises all the Directors of the Company, whose names are set out on page 43 of the Directors' Report.

-As explained in the Corporate

-Governance Statement on page 44, given

-the size and nature of the company, it is

-felt appropriate that all Directors are

-members of the Management

-Engagement & Remuneration

-Committee.
-The Company has no

-executive directors and the NonExecutive Directors are considered
+As explained in the Corporate Governance Statement on pages 48 and 54, given the size and nature of the company, it is felt appropriate that all Directors are members of the Management Engagement & Remuneration Committee.
+The Company has no executive directors and the Non-Executive Directors are considered independent.

-independent.